 Yes, it is possible to recover deleted files on a Mac.
 In general, deleted files from the Mac hard drive are placed in the Trash, from which you can quickly restore them.
 If the recently deleted files are not in the Trash and have been cleaned, you can restore permanently deleted files using specialized Mac data recovery software or by accessing Time Machine backup files.

-2. How to recover emptied Trash Files on a Mac?
+2. How long does Trash keep deleted files on Mac?

 Step 1.
 Download and install EaseUS Data Recovery Wizard for Mac.